• Skip to primary navigation

 • Make the shrimp stock and roast the garlic.
 Please note that the time to do this is not included in the 20 minute total recipe time.

-• Heat 2 Tbsp of olive oil and 2 Tbsp of butter in the inner pot of the NInja Foodi on high saute.
+• Heat 2 tablespoon of olive oil and 2 tablespoon of butter in the inner pot of the NInja Foodi on high saute.
 Add diced onions and red pepper.
 Saute for 1 minute.

-• Add in 1 Tbsp of minced garlic, ½ tsp sea salt and saute for 2 minutes.
+• Add in 1 tablespoon of minced garlic, ½ teaspoon sea salt and saute for 2 minutes.

 • Add in the cloves from 2 bulbs of roasted garlic.